arjunballa/api-security/token-exchange-delegation-flow.md

     }
   }
   ```

+- Acme Admin Application will use the `delegate_access_token` to consume Acme Backend APIs to reproduce issue as Bob on behalf of Alice.

   **Note**: The Acme User Application and Acme Admin Application must share a database so that the Acme Admin Application can retrieve the `subject_token` to perform the `token_exchange` flow with both the `subject_token` and `actor_token`.